Jack the Ripper’s Whitechapel Tour (Small group tour)

 From the Guide

-And I want to share the diverse and vibrant world that Whitechapel is today and in order to do that I have decided to restrict numbers to just 10 on this special walk.
-Please book online to secure your place!
+And I want to share the diverse and vibrant world that Whitechapel is today and in order to do that numbers are restricted – which is why you must book online to secure your place!

 There is nothing better than sharing London with visitors from near and far.
 I hope that you will be one of them.